 The key findings and recommendations of Section 3 will be extracted and clearly labelled in a conclusions section.
-Each finding, be it a commendation, recommendation, recommendation for a direction or a recommendation in relation to the status of delegation of authority, will be listed.
+Each finding, be it a commendation, recommendation or a recommendation in relation to the status of delegation of authority, will be listed.